-- AFIMSC is establishing six CSTR sites that will accommodate training for combat support and combat service support forces aligned to CONUS-based deployable combat wings, combat air base squadrons and capability enhancement teams. - CSTRs will offer austere training environments and be equipped with low-density, high-demand training assets, such as rapid airfield damage repair equipment, tactical vehicles and bare-base beddown assets.
+- AFIMSC is establishing CSTR sites that will accommodate training for combat support and combat service support forces aligned to CONUS-based deployable combat wings, combat air base squadrons and capability enhancement teams.
+Two sites have met initial operating capability, and four additional sites will be established in the near future. - CSTRs offer austere training environments and are equipped with low-density, high-demand training assets, such as rapid airfield damage repair equipment, tactical vehicles and barebase beddown assets.

 - CSTRs are platforms for unit-led training.
-They will not have standardized curriculum or a robust cadre to provide instruction like at a traditional training site, but they will have staff to assist with scheduling, event coordination, site access, equipment and facilities maintenance. - CSTRs enable training for combat support/combat service support functions to include services, civil engineer, security forces, communications, logistics, contracting, finance, public affairs, chaplain services, operations support, medical, legal, intelligence, and command and control.
+They will not have standardized curriculum or a robust cadre to provide instruction like at a traditional training site, but they will have staff to assist with scheduling, event coordination, site access, equipment and facilities maintenance.
+AFIMSC staff also assists with event planning and provides guidance to deploying units. - CSTRs enable training for combat support/combat service support functions to include services, civil engineer, security forces, communications, logistics, contracting, finance, public affairs, chaplain services, operations support, medical, legal, intelligence, and command and control.